What Saudi's royal reshuffle means for world

 It felt like only a matter of time before the now former crown prince Mohammed Bin Nayef, 57, was outmaneuvered.
 There had also been speculation that the crown would need to drop down a generation at some point.

-The youthful Mohammed Bin Salman -- who was already second in line before the reshuffle -- was the obvious choice to modernize the monarchy while consolidating power under the King's son.
+The youthful Mohammed Bin Salman -- who was already second in line before the reshuffle -- was the obvious choice to modernize the monarchy while consolidating power.

 What does it mean for the US?